AI SDK

 }

-The standalone hook does not capture duration_ms, per-step breakdowns (steps), custom metadata pass-through, or "error" status.
-These require the full runtime integration available via useChatRuntime.
+The standalone hook captures message metadata when it is JSON-serializable, but it does not capture duration_ms, per-step breakdowns (steps), or "error" status.
+Those require the full runtime integration available via useChatRuntime.

 Customizing Reports